 And finally, to show you what is possible, here is a special example of using inline TEX: it was contributed to the MusiXTEX users' list just now by Olivier Vogel.
-Here is the literal text of his contribution (with the result shown in Fig. E.3 on the following page):
+Here is the literal text of his contribution (with the result shown in Fig. E.3):